hapijs/joi/README.md

 #### `object.nand(peers)`

-Defines an relationship between keys where not all peers can be present at the same time. well where:
+Defines a relationship between keys where not all peers can be present at the same time where:
 - `peers` - the key names of which if one present, the others may not all be present. `peers` can be a single string value, an array of string values, or each peer provided as an argument.